sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 EXAMPLE:

  Suppouse, you have a sistem, in which two task/phreatds/programs ... are working togeder, one of them, task_1 - senses, gadthers and updates data in real time. task_2: request that data, and do some kind of that processing.
- In the event, that for whatever reason, maybe some bug, or that there arent enough memory..., the task_1 stops on working, or performing ok, may be it reports the dreaded: segmentation fault... at that point, the task_2, should be able to detect the problem, - there are some methods to do this - and it should try to fix the system, for example, relaunching, the task_1, or reseting the whole system in the wort case.
+ In the event, that for whatever reason, maybe some bug, or that there aren't enough memory..., the task_1 stops on working, or performing ok, may be it reports the threaded: segmentation fault... at that point, the task_2, should be able to detect the problem, - there are some methods to do this - and it should try to fix the system, for example, relaunching, the task_1, or reseting the whole system in the wort case.

 References: